projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

    Refer to :ref:`gsg` to set up the ACRN build environment on your development workstation.

-   Clone the ACRN source code and check out to the commit 9bae63b941:
+   Clone the ACRN source code and check out to the tag **v2.7**:

    .. code-block:: none

       git clone https://github.com/projectacrn/acrn-hypervisor.git
       cd acrn-hypervisor
-      git checkout 9bae63b941
+      git checkout v2.7

 #.
 Check the ``pci_devs`` sections in ``misc/config_tools/data/nuc11tnbi5/partitioned.xml``
    for each pre-launched VM to ensure you are using the right PCI device BDF information (as